Chemistry: Chemical Sciences

 A chemistry degree combines specialist practical training with analytical, problem-solving and presentation skills and is excellent preparation for graduates considering a diverse range of career paths.
 Trinity’s chemistry graduates are highly sought after by the chemical and pharmaceutical industries and graduates have worked in companies such as Henkel, Pfizer, GlaxoSmithKline and Bristol Meyers Squib.
 Patent offices, government advisory and information services, libraries, public analytical laboratories, schools and third-level institutes also employ our chemists.
 Our graduates can also pursue postgraduate degrees either in the School of Chemistry or in other world-class research institutes.
 Historically, chemistry graduates have been in demand in a wide range of non-scientific fields including the financial sector.

 Your degree and what you’ll study

-Following foundation- and core-level modules in 1st and 2nd year chosen from a number of science subjects (e.g. physics or biology) along with chemistry and mathematics, you will expand your knowledge of chemistry in 3rd and 4th year, taking more advanced modules in organic, inorganic and physical chemistry.
-In 4th year, you will carry out an extensive research project, either in one of the research labs in Trinity or abroad.
+Following foundation- and core-level modules in first and second year chosen from a number of science subjects (e.g. physics or biology) along with chemistry and mathematics, you will expand your knowledge of chemistry in third and fourth year, taking more advanced modules in organic, inorganic and physical chemistry.
+In fourth year, you will carry out a Capstone research project, either in one of the research labs in Trinity or abroad.
 Graduates often cite this as the most memorable and rewarding part of their undergraduate degree.
 You will have the opportunity to study the fundamentals of modern chemistry, whilst developing your interests in specific topics such as bio-inorganic/organic chemistry, solid-state materials, interfacial and environmental chemistry.

-For more details on the modules offered by the School, please visit: chemistry.tcd.ie/ undergraduate
+For more details on the modules offered by the School, please visit: www.chemistry.tcd.ie/Study

 Study abroad and internship opportunities